rugue/forage-stores-backend/FEATURE_AUDIT_REPORT_2025-08-07.md

 8. **✅ NEW:** Referral commission override system with bonus/penalty capabilities
 9. **✅ NEW:** Advanced profit pool management with adjustment and redistribution controls
 10. **✅ NEW:** Scheduled Jobs Management System with automated GA/GE processing
-- Advanced profit pool management with adjustment and redistribution controls
+11. **✅ NEW:** Complete Admin-Only Features Testing Documentation with comprehensive workflows
+12. **✅ NEW:** Advanced admin authentication with password verification for sensitive operations
-- Complete audit trail system for all admin actions
+13. **✅ NEW:** Full audit trail system for all admin actions and financial operations
-- Admin password verification for all sensitive operations
-- Monthly analytics and reporting dashboard for all admin functions
-- Automated scheduled jobs for GA/GE qualification, profit distribution, and notifications
+14. **✅ NEW:** Emergency operations workflow for crisis management and data recovery

 ### 🚀 **Future Optimization Areas:**